badal11/latex_equation_formatter/readme.md

 - `<mode>`: The conversion mode, which can be either "dedollarify" or "dollarify" LaTeX format.
 - `<path>`: The file or directory path to process.
 - `<filetype>`: applies regex replacements to only files ending with this specified extension.
+Default is `tex`.

 Examples: